kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-jenkinsfile.md

 ### Step 6: Check Pipeline Status

 1. In **Task Status**, you can see how a pipeline is running.
-Please note that the pipeline will keep initializing for several minutes when it is just created.
+Please note that the pipeline will keep initializing for several minutes after it is just created.
 There are eight stages in the sample pipeline and they have been defined separately in [Jenkinsfile-online](https://github.com/kubesphere/devops-java-sample/blob/sonarqube/Jenkinsfile-online).

 ![inspect-pipeline-log-1](/images/docs/devops-user-guide/create-a-pipeline-using-a-jenkinsfile/inspect-pipeline-log-1.jpg)